TOSHC COMPETITION RULES

 - Partners do not have to adhere to Male lead/Female follow roles.

 - Couples must dance the level of their WSDC Qualifications.
 If partners are at different levels – they must dance the level of the higher dancer’s division.
-For a dancer that has a choice of what division they are dancing in because they are allowed but not required to advance as per the new WSDC rules of 2018, the division they choose to dance in at the TOSHC J&J determines the division they are allowed in for Strictly.
+For a dancer that has a choice of what division they are dancing in, the division they choose to dance in at the TOSHC J&J determines the division they are allowed in for Strictly.

 - EXCEPTION: Two teachers dancing Strictly at the same level must compete in the intermediate category or above, regardless of WSDC points